 Fruit roll ups are made by the same company that makes Gushers, Betty Crocker, which is owned by General Mills, and while they have quite a few non-vegan products this is not one of them.

 All Fruit roll ups are vegan.
 They don’t contain any animal products, not even non-vegan colorings like Carmine.
 Their ingredients are relatively simple and straightforward.
 Fruit roll ups don’t contain Gelatin or anything of the sort in them.
 They’re just dried fruit strips, or rather dried corn syrup strips with a little fruit juice and colorings.
+However, the glycerides listed may or may not be animal-derived.

 Are Fruit Roll Ups Healthy?